JonTheBurger/lvgl_sim_qt/README.md

 # Implementation Notes
 - If attempting to port code, note that `LvglGraphicsView` is added in Qt Designer using [promote widget](https://doc.qt.io/qt-5/designer-using-custom-widgets.html).
 - Some amount of care has been taken to make this repository Qt6 compatible and lvgl update friendly, but no stable releases exist at time of writing, so these remain untested.
 - Qt5 does not support 8-bit 332 color, so a quick and dirty 8-bit color palette is generated in this case.
 - Both applications render to a `QImage`, so this common functionality is extracted into `lvgl_qt/LvglRenderer`.
 - Forward declarations of classes are used when possible to speed up preprocess time.
 - All render callbacks are piped through the Qt event loop, so no additional multithreading considerations should be necessary for this example.
 - `mouseMoveEvent` only registers movement on a mouse click by default, so a simpler position query is used instead.
-- Blindly setting Qt Quick properties from C++ is not a great idea in a production application.
-In fact, don't use this as an example of QML best practices.
+- The [Qt official docs](https://doc.qt.io/qt-5/qtquick-bestpractices.html) suggest calling C++ from QML over calling QML from C++ for maintainability reasons.
+We set QML properties from C++ when the values are shared between the Quick and Widgets applications, and C++ from QML otherwise.
 - Decrease `Tick_Period_Ms` to improve responsiveness.
 - Resize is supported, and mouse input coordinates are properly scaled.

-# Future Work
-- _Maybe_ hack around `lv_drivers` to get Qt based keyboard globally registered.